 These whole chicken thighs only need to be salted and peppered before grilling.
 Once done, slice into little strips to top the salad.

-To toast the pine nuts, simply heat a skillet to medium-high heat.
+simply heat a skillet to medium-high heat.
 Add the pine nuts and stir occasionally until golden brown.
 This should only take 2-4 minutes so pay attention.
-Nuts can burn quickly so keep an eye on them, stirring frequently, and remove the pine-nites from heat if they start to blacken.
+Nuts can burn quickly so keep an eye on them, stirring frequently, and remove the pine nuts from the heat if they start to blacken.

 You’ll need to slice the avocado pieces.
 The best way to do this is by first cutting the avocado in half and de-pitting it.
 The pits come out easily if you slice a knife into the pit and then twist it out of the fruit.
 After de-pitting, use a knife to make long-lengthwise cuts into the avocado and then scoop those slices out of the avocado peel with a spoon.